What Is Hyperpigmentation?

-After hyperpigmentation treatment, skin is commonly quite red, however, this will fade usually within 1 – 24 hours.
-Redness can vary from person to person and is not seen in all cases, please read our aftercare advice.
-As the heat impairs the lesions it induces an immune system response to remove the pigmentation.
-Therefore the hyperpigmentation will reduce in size or lighten as your treatment progresses.
-Alternatively, it may crust and over the following weeks.
-Then gradually flake away from the skin leaving little to no trace of the original mark.
-Every individual is different and so predicting the efficacy is, in fact, impossible.
-It may take up to 4 weeks post treatment to observe the effects of the session.
+After hyperpigmentation treatment, skin is commonly quite red.
+However, this will usually fade within 1 – 24 hours.
+Redness can vary from person to person and is not seen in all cases; please read our aftercare advice.
+As the heat impairs the lesions, it induces an immune system response to remove the pigmentation.
+Therefore, the hyperpigmentation will reduce in size or lighten as your treatment progresses.
+Alternatively, it may crust over the following weeks.
+Then, gradually flake away from the skin, leaving little to no trace of the original mark.
+Every individual is different, so predicting the efficacy is, in fact, impossible.
+It may take up to 4 weeks post-treatment to observe the effects of the session.

 How Many Treatments?

-The number of treatments will depends on health, type and size of the brown blemish and individual skin sensitivity.
+The number of treatments will depend on the health, type and size of the brown blemish and individual skin sensitivity.
 Typically around 1-10+ sessions are necessary.
-We reccommend Pigmentation treatment no less than every 4 weeks, although this may vary depending on your treatment progression.
+We recommend Pigmentation treatment no less than every four weeks, although this may vary depending on your treatment progression.
 We will advise you on the recommended interval after your initial consultation.
-Always taking into consideration your skin condition, severity and the nature of the lesion.
+We always consider your skin condition, severity, and the lesion’s nature.

 How Much Does It Cost?

-Please see our information about Preparation and call us to arrange a free no obligation consultation.
-A consultation is required to assess optimal settings for treatment and medical suitability (usually lasts for 30 minutes).
+Please see our information about Preparation and call us to arrange a consultation, which may also include a patch test; this is essential to select optimal settings for treatment and medical suitability. (usually lasts for 30 minutes).